 Can someone call me on the telephone?
 I have questions about one or more of your dogs.

 We suggest that you complete our application and put your questions in the Comments box at the end of our application.
 If a dog is matched with you, a volunteer will call you to provide more specific information about the dog.
 During that discussion, you will have the opportunity to ask all the questions you have about the dog for which you are applying.

 I understand that your rescue only adopts to homes in the inner suburbs of the Washington, DC Metro area.

 How do you define the “inner suburbs of the Washington, DC Metro area”?

 We are defining this area broadly as including the District of Columbia, Fairfax County, Montgomery County, close-in parts of Prince George’s County, close-in parts of Prince William County, Arlington County, Alexandria, and close-in parts of Loudoun County.
 Even if you live within this area, we reserve the right not to consider your application if we have no volunteers available to conduct a home visit to your neighborhood.
 If in doubt about whether you are within our service area, please ask us by emailing us at email@example.com.

 We require a home visit as part of the adoption process.

-We are a small, all-volunteer, local organization and have only a few volunteers at any given time who can conduct a home visit.
+We are a small, local organization and have only a few volunteers at any given time who can conduct a home visit.